elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ## Reserved words

-Those are the reserved words in the Elixir language.
+These are the reserved words in the Elixir language.
 They are detailed throughout this guide but summed up here for convenience:

   * `true`, `false`, `nil` - used as atoms
   * `when`, `and`, `or`, `not`, `in` - used as operators